 See results from education initiatives around the world

-Intel® Education Solutions support twenty-first century learning environments by providing a critical foundation from which educators, governments, and communities can leverage the potential of technology to transform education and advance student achievement.
-Follow the links below to learn more about the success of Intel® Education Solutions and access highlights from initiatives conducted around the globe.
+Intel® Education supports twenty-first century learning environments by providing a critical foundation from which educators, governments, and communities can leverage the potential of technology to transform education and advance student achievement.
+Follow the links below to learn more about the success of Intel® Education and access highlights from initiatives conducted around the globe.

 CHALLENGE: Bridge digital divide, build information and ICT infrastructure in schools, improve learning outcomes

 SOLUTION: Provide Intel® classmate PCs so all students have access to technology, deliver professional development for teachers to use technology effectively, build local PC factory, and create jobs

 The nation of Portugal historically performed at the bottom of European educational surveys and had a distinct economic divide in its population.
 In 2008, the government responded with the Magellan Initiative, a national technology plan to “consolidate the role of Information and Communications Technology (ICT) as a basic skill to learn and teach in this new era.”

 The initiative aimed to promote digital literacy and increase social mobility for students and their parents.
 It focused on reaching children in the early learning stages, with the hope of creating a generation of technology-literate citizens.

 The Portuguese government developed a comprehensive program that included teacher professional development, technology, infrastructure, and additional services for disadvantaged students.
 Professional development for teachers has helped them integrate technology into their lesson plans, as well as enhance their teaching skills in language and mathematics.